 Can you fix varicose veins on your own?

 You can’t cure varicose veins on your own.
-They usually require medical intervention for significant improvement.
+They usually need medical intervention for significant improvement.
 However, some self-care actions can help you manage symptoms.
-You can elevate your legs when you sit or lie down.
+Elevate your legs when you sit or lie down.

 You can also wear compression stockings to help improve blood flow.

-A healthy diet and good weight management can also play a role in managing varicose veins.
-Overall, if your varicose veins are painful and start to cause complications, you should see a doctor.
+A healthy diet and good weight management can also help manage varicose veins.
+If your varicose veins are painful and cause health issues, you should see a doctor.
 Trying to treat them at home can make them worse.

 Can varicose veins return even after treatment?